 Emergency Communication and Preparedness Information

-In the Tigard-Tualatin School District, safety and security of students, staff and community members while on school property is the first and most critical element in providing a positive and meaningful school experience.
+In the Tigard-Tualatin School District, the safety and security of students, staff, and community members while on school property is the first and most critical element in providing a positive and meaningful school experience.
 The district emergency response and communication procedures are in place at each of our facilities in order to keep students and staff safe every day and in the event of an emergency situation.
 Please take a moment to review the information below, outlining important protocol for our parents and community members to know.

 How will we communicate with you?